 Frequently Asked Questions

 This team serves as a place for students to work together on a large-scale project.
 Joining the team is also a great way to meet other undergraduate students and get involved in the UBC community.
 Members can gain hands-on experience mixing, testing, and designing concrete as well as designing and digitally modelling the canoe’s hull.
 Engineering students can take what they have been learning inside lectures towards innovation and solving challenges in the real world, while continuously learning.
-In our case, the challenge is to design, construct, and race a 20ft long concrete canoe.

 I thought concrete was heavy, how can it float?